wedaa/LongTail-Log-Analysis/README.md

 63) RELEASE 1.5: Auto-report attacks to the various IP Abuse websites.

+67) RELEASE 1.5: Make a  5 minute "This is LongTail" slideshow explaining the different features and reports in LongTail.

+87) RELEASE 1.5 How do I breakout sshpsycho attacks by host attacked?

-KNOWN ISSUESAND IMPROVEMENTS FOR RELEASE 2.0
+KNOWN ISSUES AND IMPROVEMENTS FOR RELEASE 2.0
 --------------

 21) RELEASE 2: NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.

-24) RELEASE 2:  Make a chart of IP addresses that attack more than one host.
+24) RELEASE 2:  Make a chart/Graph of IP addresses that attack more than one host.

 37) RELEASE 2: I need to analyze "sshd Disconnect" messages that come from hosts that have not actively tried to login.